aarnphm/tinymorph/docs/content/DevelopmentPlan/python style.md

 - The code you contribute is not widely different from the style of the code surrounding it.

-With that being said, We want to use this project as a playground the explore a style that is both: "feels natural" and expressive for mathematical reasoning.
-I hope that you find this guide somewhat thought-provoking and interesting, that you can iterate and try to adopt some of them as part of the process contributing to the library.
+With that being said, we want to use this project as a playground the explore a style that is both: "feels natural" and expressive for mathematical reasoning.
+We hope that you find this guide somewhat thought-provoking and interesting, that you can iterate and try to adopt some of them as part of the process contributing to the library.

-While PEP8 is a great base for a style guide, I find it to be having way too much white spaces and makes the code feels 'robotic'.
-Having a deterministic style and formatter is great to reduce the overhead of stylistic discussions, but I think it is important to write code that express the intent of reasoning.
+While PEP8 is a great base for a style guide, we find it to be having way too much white spaces and makes the code feels 'robotic'.
+Having a deterministic style and formatter is great to reduce the overhead of stylistic discussions, but we think it is important to write code that express the intent of reasoning.
 (_The policy here is definitely not "shovel everything into one line", but rather "compact and flowing"_)